-The process of researching all these aspects results in a level of understanding capable of guiding development in the most considered and effective manner possible.
-In addition to guiding design, a landscape strategy can be used to influence developers and the planning process by demonstrating how proposals are designed to reflect local character.
-Landscape strategies can also be used to promote positive change in the landscape helping to gain local support for development and possibly aid the application for funding schemes.
+The process of researching all these aspects results in a level of understanding.
+This understanding is capable of guiding development in the most effective manner possible.
+In addition to guiding design, a landscape strategy can be used to influence developers and the planning process.
+It achieves this by demonstrating how proposals are designed to reflect local character.
+Landscape strategies can also be used to promote positive change in the landscape.
+They can help to gain local support for development and possibly aid the application for funding.

 What’s the process?

 Initially a discussion will be held with one of our landscape consultants to establish your requirements.
-The breadth of the landscape strategy may be dictated by the scale of your development or tailored for your specific needs.
+The breadth of the landscape strategy may be dictated by the scale of your development.

-Once this has been established a comprehensive site visit will be conducted to survey and analyse the built and natural features in the area.
-Where required desk-based research will be conducted to identify natural features such as geology, hydrology and topography in addition to establishing the existence of any sensitive habitats or species on site.
-This can further be expanded to include the creation of a habitat management plan and/or a landscape visual impact assessment.
-Landscape strategies seek to improve biodiversity and wildlife enhancement, wherever possible, and provide accessible routes and networks to facilitate connections (for people, plants and animals) to surrounding areas.
+Once this has been established a comprehensive site visit will be conducted.
+This will allow us to survey and analyse the built and natural features in the area.
+Where required, desk-based research will be conducted to identify natural features such as geology, hydrology and topography.
+It will also establish the existence of any sensitive habitats or species on site.
+This can include the creation of a habitat management plan and/or a landscape visual impact assessment.
+Landscape strategies seek to improve biodiversity and wildlife enhancement, wherever possible They also provide accessible routes and networks to facilitate connections to surrounding areas.

-Furthermore, larger scale developments may require additional investigative work to help identify all stakeholders and clarify existing users and potential future users of the site.
-Together these findings form an understanding of local character enabling the creation of a strategy to integrate the design into the landscape, positively linking the site to its surrounding landscape through informed decision making.
+Furthermore, larger scale developments may require additional investigative work.
+This will help to identify all stakeholders and clarify existing and potential future users of the site.
+Together these findings form an understanding of local character.
+This enables the creation of a strategy to integrate the design into the landscape.
+It also positively links the site to its surrounding landscape through informed decision making.